Kaspr Blog - B2B | Prospecting | Sales | Recruitment

 3. The headline section: Since this is one of the first things people see, keep it short.

-4. The summary section: This is where you should write a quick bio, written in first-person.
+4. The summary section: This is where you should write a quick bio in the first person.

 5. The featured section: Highlight your highest-performing LinkedIn posts and company page content.